rnsdomains/RNSIPs/README.md

 # RNSIPs

-RSK Name Service Improvement Proposals
+RIF Name Service Improvement Proposals

 ## RNSIP status terms
 * **Draft** - an RNSIP that is open for consideration